gregistecco/BeAFixICSE2021ArtifactEval/APPENDIX.md

 * **Full call graph validation**: When using any partial repair option, enabling this will result in analyzing all the call graph, instead of a more superficial analysis, default and suggested is true.
 * **Require independent test for all**: When using partial repair, enabling this will require all buggy functions and/or predicated have at least one independent command (only calls one of the buggy functions/predicates) for partial repair to work, instead of allowing partial repair only on those function/predicates that have at least one independent command.
 * **timeout**: Time budget (in minutes) for the repair process (default is 0, unlimited).
-* **Use perfect oracle tests to validate repair**: This will use any command marked by `#po#` to only be used after a repair is found to validate if it is spurious or not, this is only usefull is tests are used instead of property based oracles, default is false.
+* **Use perfect oracle tests to validate repair**: This will use any command marked by `#po#` to only be used after a repair is found to validate if it is spurious or not, this is only useful if tests are used instead of property based oracles, default is false.
 * **Max mutations per expression**: How many mutations are allowed per marked expression (default is 2).
 * **Mutations per candidate** (_*_): The maximum mutant generation that can be achieved, default is 0 (unlimited).
 * **Check mutants with existing command** (_*_): Check each mutant to discard those invalid or semantically equivalent to the original model.